gmdotson/STT2860F22project2/README.md

 `cappunish.rds`

 Selected data about the death penalty in the United States as of November 6, 2022.
-Sourced from [Death Penalty Information Center](https://deathpenaltyinfo.org/).

-### Variables---Capital Punishment Dataset
+### Variables

 * `state`: state name (including District of Columbia)
 * `region`: US Census region